mlpanda/GAN/README.md

 3) WGAN.py:
 This is the implementation from the original paper on Wasserstein GANs.
 I have chosen to use CIFAR-10 benchmark data set because I like cats and dogs.. however not frogs, well the former outweights the latter.
 The implementation is done in PyTorch.

+4) WGAN_training.gif:
+A GIF illustrating the generator's ability to generate life-like pictures from the same noise during training.
+The pictures look more and more realistic.
+This was done using the code in WGAN.py on an Amazon cloud computing GPU for 100 iterations of training CIFAR-10.